-Training Package Development and Endorsement Process Policy
+• Training Package Products Development and Endorsement Process Policy

-The Training Package Development and Endorsement Process Policy outlines the process to be followed for the development of a training package through to approval for implementation.
+The Training Package Products Development and Endorsement Process Policy outlines the process to be followed for the development of a training package through to approval for implementation.

-Training package developers must comply with the Training Package Organising Framework when developing training package products.
+Training product developers must comply with the Training Package Organising Framework when developing training products.

-The Standards for Training Packages and their underpinning policies are available on the Department of Education, Skills and Employment's website at https://www.employment.gov.au/training-packages.
+The Standards for Training Packages and their underpinning policies are available on the Department of Employment and Workplace Relations website.
 This document forms the Training Package Products Policy for the purposes of Standard 2 of the Standards for Training Packages.

-Version: 2.0
+Version: 3.0

-© Commonwealth of Australia 2019
+© 2022 Commonwealth of Australia